-Here at the Christchurch Wellness Centre we understand that the daily motions of life, if done incorrectly, can cause injury to the spine.
-The following tips can help you avoid that that kind of pain and inconvenience and keep you feeling your best!
+Here at the Christchurch Wellness Centre, we understand that the daily motions of life if done incorrectly can cause injury to the spine.
+The following tips can help you avoid that kind of pain and inconvenience and keep you feeling your best!

 - Stand with your head level.
 When you have to stand in one place for long periods of time, put one foot on a 4-6-inch stool to help keep pressure off your spine.